Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Background

-However, while these methods are well-established and perform well in a wide number of scenarios, they do not provide simultaneous knowledge retention and model adaptation.
-Some recent research works started addressing lifelong anomaly detection.
-Examples include the adoption of meta-learning to estimate parameters for multiple tasks in one-class image classification \cite{frikha2021arcade}, transfer learning in video anomaly detection \cite{doshi2020continual}, and change-point detection coupled with memory organization \cite{corizzo2022cpdga}.
+However, while these methods are well-established and perform well in a wide number of scenarios, they do not provide simultaneous knowledge retention and model adaptation, lacking lifelong capabilities.
+We can observe that recent research works started addressing lifelong anomaly detection.
+Examples include the adoption of meta-learning to estimate parameters for multiple tasks in one-class image classification \cite{frikha2021arcade}, transfer learning in video anomaly detection \cite{doshi2020continual}, change-point detection coupled with memory organization \cite{corizzo2022cpdga,FABER2023248}{, and leveraging user feedback to improve model performance {\cite{faber2022active,du2019lifelong}}.}

-Despite the clear advantages that lifelong learning could provide in anomaly detection methods, the number of published works is still rather limited due to the novel and emerging nature of the subject and the lack of established practices.
-Our study attempts to fill this gap.
+{ Despite the clear advantages that lifelong learning could provide in anomaly detection methods, the number of published works is still rather limited.
+We attribute this scarcity to the novel and emerging nature of the subject and to the lack of established practices, protocols, and guidelines.
+Our study attempts to fill this gap by increasing the awareness of the potential of lifelong anomaly detection, while rationalizing and providing foundations with {regard} to scenarios, strategies, and metrics, which foster a simplified adoption of the lifelong learning framework for researchers and practitioners. }